ohmyzsh/ohmyzsh/plugins/spotify/README.md

-# Control Spotify at OS X Terminal
+# Spotify at OS X Terminal

 An AppleScript for controlling Spotify through a terminal: